Yandex Cloud

 6. Click Create revision.

-To add scaling settings for a container, run this command:
+To set scaling settings, run this command:

 yc serverless container revision deploy \